nicdwilson/early-renewal-order-check/README.md

 ## Problem Solved

 This plugin addresses the issue described in [WOOSUBS-175](https://linear.app/a8c/issue/WOOSUBS-175/when-a-manual-early-renewal-is-awaiting-confirmation-of-payment) where manual early renewals that are awaiting payment confirmation could conflict with automatic scheduled renewals, potentially causing duplicate charges or payment processing issues.
+It also prevents unnecessary customer notifications when there's already an early renewal order pending.

 ## Requirements